Scrapybara/codecapy/README.md

 #### `bash`

 Executes shell commands in the test environment.
 Useful for installing dependencies, building projects, or any other command-line operations.
 Use `{{repo_dir}}` to refer to the repository directory.
+Note that the agent will start at the home directory and you will have to cd into the repository directory.

 ```yaml
 - type: bash